jpanikulam/experiments/robotics_styleguide.md

 * State machines for generating behavior in unstructured environments are very unscalable

 # Flaws with OpenCV
-* [col, row] ordering is inconsistent
+* [col, row] ordering is inconsistent -- Largely because the Matrix type and the image type are the same (When was the last time you needed to perform GEMM on two uint8 images?)
     * .at<>(row, col)
     * Point2f(col, row)
-* Calibration does not appear to use robust cost functions
+* Calibration does not appear to use robust cost functions, and is prone to surprising errors for even expert users
-* Matrices are not typesafe, and require somewhat challenging reasoning re: memory
+* Matrices are not typesafe.
+It is true that templates bloat binaries, but this is often something I'm willing to accept
+* Matrices are strictly shared_ptrs, you can't make them const when passed to an image
+    - This can be a huge footgun when many OpenCV functions will modify inputs in place
 * Matrices and images are the same type.
 Guys, use the type system!
 It's here to *prevent* this kind of thing!

 # OpenGL
-Do not resort to trial-and-error to make views work.
-These are structured things that have been understood for centuries -* label the matrices and think carefully about what they mean.
+Do not resort to trial-and-error to make 3D views work.
+These are structured things that have been understood for centuries - label the matrices and think carefully about what they mean.

 OpenGL nominal matrix formats are usually described as follows:

 * pt_image_frame = proj_from_view * view_from_world * world_from_model * pt_model_frame

+* Don't confuse the OpenGL *memory layout* with the OpenGL *matrix multiplication convention*.
+OpenGL stores matrices in column-major order.
+This has no effect on what matrix multiplication means.
+It most definitely does not reinvent the conventions of matrix multiplication, as some tutorials suggest.

 * OpenGL MultMatrix calls *right* multiply the view_from_world matrix by the supplied matrix
+    * This means glMultMatrix(`world_1_from_world_2`) --> `view_from_world_2 = view_from_world_1 * world_1_from_world_2`

 # Style
 * Enforce it automatically where possible.
 Use clang-format (for C++) and flake8 as a test in your CI pipeline